 The first lay Principal of the College, Mr John Hawley, is appointed.

 The College returns to being a full secondary school with the introduction of co-education in Years 11 and 12.

 The sisters of the Good Samaritan establish Rosebank College as an Incorporated Body and appoint a Board to be responsible for the College.
 Mr Frank Hayes is the first Chairperson of the Board.

 The second lay Principal, Mr Alan Moran is appointed.

-The third and current lay Principal, Mr Tom Galea, is appointed.
+The third lay Principal, Mr Tom Galea, is appointed.

 The College celebrates 140 years of education.

 Co-education is extended to welcome boys into Year 7.
 This coincides with the introduction of a new school uniform, brand identity and student leadership structure.